JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 # Default Routes
 - What?
-	- Default route is used when the route does not know how to rea
+	- Default route is used when the route does not know how to reach a specific destination in the routing table.
+It acts as a catch-all route and forwards traffic to a specified next hop when no other matching routes exist
+	- The default route is commonly referred to as the "gateway of last resort"
+	-